 The best thing you can do is choose a weight with which you can do 12 or 13 repetitions without representing a superhuman effort but a challenge to finish the series.

-Checking what level you are at and choosing the exercises may not be an easy task, but once you identify what physical level you are at, you can understand why there are no strength training exercises with weights that you should not or can do yet.
+Checking what level you are at and choosing the exercises may not be easy, but once you identify what physical level you are at, you can understand why there are no strength training exercises with weights that you should not or can do yet.

-We suggest that you start with light weights and compensate with a higher number of repetitions.
+We suggest you start with light weights and compensate with a higher number of repetitions.